ctrliq/ascender/README.md

 Contributing
 ------------
-- It is recommended that all contributions be applied upstream first to [AWX](https://github.com/ansible/awx), to better support collaboration with the community
+- It is recommended that all contributions be applied upstream first to [AWX](https://github.com/ansible/awx), to better support collaboration with the community.

 Reporting Issues
 ----------------